Using Your Income Tax Refund to Save By Buying Series I U.S. Savings Bonds

 If I want to use my refund to buy savings bonds, do I need to set up a TreasuryDirect account first?

 No. You are not required to have a TreasuryDirect account.
 You can use IRS Form 8888 to request the purchase.
 Just follow the instructions on the form.
-Once your tax return has been processed by the IRS if you're entitled to a refund and the refund is an adequate amount to pay for the savings bonds, they will be mailed to you.
+Once your tax return has been processed by the IRS your savings bonds will be mailed to you.

 Is this new?
 Could a refund previously be used to buy U.S. savings bonds?